Martin Brundle endures ‘really odd’ moment on Sky F1 grid walk in Las Vegas

 He also enjoyed a touching conversation with A-list actor Sylvester Stallone, recalling their last encounter on the F1 grid, 25 years ago in Hungary.

 “I couldn’t be better,” Stallone said.
-“I was going to race tonight but my ankle!
+“I was going to race tonight but I got a bad ankle!

 “You’re doing a fantastic job.
 I’m conflicted [about how to support], I love champions but love underdogs, that’s my thing.”